Bishop Christian Alsted

 Nordic-Baltic Episcopal Area

-Bishop Christian Alsted serves as the Resident Bishop of the Nordic and Baltic Episcopal area of the Northern Europe and Eurasia Central Conference of The United Methodist Church.
+Bishop Christian Alsted was elected to the episcopacy by the Northern Europe Central Conference in 2009.
+He currently serves as the Resident Bishop of the Nordic and Baltic Episcopal Area of Northern Europe and Eurasia Central Conferences of The United Methodist Church.

-He was born in Horsens, Denmark; He graduated from Horsens Gymnasium 1980 and from UMC Theological Seminary in Gothenburg, Sweden in 1984.
+Christian was born in Horsens, Denmark; He graduated from Horsens Gymnasium in 1980 and from UMC Theological Seminary in Gothenburg, Sweden in 1984.
 He received his Doctor of Ministry degree as a Beeson Pastor from Asbury Theological Seminary, Kentucky in 2002.

 Christian was ordained deacon in 1984 and ordained elder in 1986.
 He served as pastor in Esbjerg-Varde from 1984.
 In 1989 he was appointed to Copenhagen, Jerusalemskirken where he served in 20 years.
 During this time, he initiated the start of The International Methodist Church, Copenhagen and served as its pastor and later as supervising elder.
 Another church was planted in Solroed south of Copenhagen.
 In 2001 he became the District Superintendent of the Island district, where he served while he was the senior pastor in Jerusalemskirken.